Need Our Expert Help? Call us +44 (0) 203 178 2048

 To satisfy the language requirement, you have the following options:

-• Home Office approved English language test: You can provide an English language qualification from the Secure English Language Test list, at B1 CEFR level or higher.
-Only qualifications from this list will be accepted as evidence of meeting the B1 level English requirement.
-When applying, make sure to clearly state the test number, as there is no need to physically submit evidence of any English language test taken after April 6, 2015.
+• Home Office approved English language test: You can provide an English language qualification from the Secure English Language Test list at B1 CEFR level or higher.
+Only qualifications from this list will be accepted as evidence of meeting the B1-level English requirement.
+When applying, clearly state the test number, as there is no need to physically submit evidence of any English language test taken after April 6, 2015.
 You should include the unique reference number (URN) on your application form.
 Test results are valid for two years from the test date.

 • UK postgraduate diploma or graduate diploma: Postgraduate diplomas from UK universities, such as PGDip, PG Dip, PgD, or PgDip, are acceptable as an alternative to an English language test.
 However, professional diplomas without an undergraduate degree requirement cannot be considered.